 The UN would often shine a spotlight on the escapees, and then the Serbs, who also kept watch, would shoot them.
-On one hand, if the Serbs hadn’t let the UN control the airport, very little aid would likely have reached Sarajevo.
-It appears that the UN, trying to do the best they could, had to choose to between pulling out of Bosnia or staying and operating on the Serb’s terms.
-Yet to hear how the UN essentially partnered with the Serbs to kill civilians at the Sarajevo airport is infuriating.
+On the one hand, if the Serbs hadn’t let the UN control the airport, very little aid would likely have reached Sarajevo.
+It appears that the UN, trying to do the best they could, had to choose between pulling out of Bosnia entirely or staying and operating on the Serb’s terms.
+The implications of this arrangement were grave, as the UN essentially partnered with the Serbs to kill civilians at the Sarajevo airport.

 The UN designated Srebrenica a “safe area” under their protection.
-However they didn't stand in the way when Srebrenica was overtaken in July of 1995 by Serb forces or intervene when they proceeded to slaughter over 8,000 civilians, deported 20,000 more, and raped and terrorized along the way (1).
-Srebrenica has been recognized as “the greatest atrocity on European soil since the Second World War” (1).
+However, they didn't stand in the way when Srebrenica was overtaken in July of 1995 by Serb forces.
+They didn't intervene when the Serbs proceeded to slaughter over 8,000 civilians, deport 20,000 more, and rape and terrorize others along the way (1).
+Today, Srebrenica is recognized as “the greatest atrocity on European soil since the Second World War” (1).

-Before we left the tunnel museum, I got talking with Belma, a historian who works at the exhibit.
-When I asked about her feelings towards the UN, she seemed a bit hardened and reserved.
+Before we left the tunnel museum, I spoke with Belma, a historian who works at the exhibit.
+When I asked her about her feelings towards the UN, she seemed a bit hardened and reserved.
 Very graciously, she mentioned that it would be wrong to be ungrateful because the UN did deliver food, medicine, and many necessities it was impossible to find in Sarajevo during the siege.
-However it seemed very important that she mentioned how the UN catered to the Serbs, were complicit in killing civilians trying to cross the airport tarmac, and essentially allowed the genocide of Srebrenica.
-With a bit of a grieved resignation in her voice, Belma concluded “they provided aid, but not security.”
+However, she emphasized how the UN catered to the Serbs, were complicit in killing civilians, and allowed the genocide of Srebrenica.
+With a bit of a grieved resignation in her voice, Belma concluded: “they provided aid, but not security.”

 Growing Up Under Siege

 She had one year of “real” school before the siege began.
-After that, she did what most schoolchildren did: gathered in the safest house in the neighborhood and were taught by whoever was a teacher in that neighborhood.
-She remembers how damaged the city’s buildings were; no glass went unbroken, no building went untouched, facades were ridden with bullet holes and shrapnel.
+After that, she did what most schoolchildren did: gathered in the safest house in the neighborhood and taught by whoever was a teacher in that neighborhood.
+Belma remembers how damaged the city was; no glass went unbroken, no building went untouched, facades were ridden with bullet holes and shrapnel.